 Data breaches not only put people’s privacy at risk, but they also put companies at risk of losing customers, getting bad press, and having to pay fines.

-Organizations can keep their data from being stolen by putting in place data security measures like encryption, access controls, and regular security checks.
+Organizations can keep their data from being stolen by putting in place data security measures like encryption, disabling VPN, access controls, and regular security checks.
 As a second line of defense against breaches caused by carelessness or misunderstanding, they should teach staff and users how to conduct cybersecurity correctly.

 They should have a plan for how to react to a data breach so they can limit the damage and get the word out as soon as possible to those who may be affected.
 This plan should also be communicated to all employees and added to an internal knowledge base, so they can revisit and update it easily.